KelvinAlbert/Capstone-bootcamp/README.md

 # Capstone-bootcamp
-This is a special project make to learn more about front-end
+This is a capstone from the course: https://www.udemy.com/course/the-complete-web-development-bootcamp